Effective: April 5, 2023

 - the right to request its portability, i.e. that the personal data you have provided to us be returned to you or transferred to the person of your choice, in a structured, commonly used and machine readable format without hindrance from us and subject to your confidentiality obligations.

-If you have a question or want to exercise the above rights, you may send an email to us at [email protected] with a scan of your identity card for identification purpose, it being understood that we shall only use such data to verify your identity and shall not retain the scan after completion of the verification.
-When sending us such a scan, please make sure to redact your picture and national registry number or equivalent on the scan.
+If you have a question or want to exercise the above rights, you may submit the same at https://www.novartis.com/privacy/dsr with a scan of your identity card for identification purpose, it being understood that we shall only use such data to verify your identity and shall not retain the scan after completion of the verification.
+When sending us such a scan, please make sure to redact your picture and national identity number or equivalent on the scan.

 - How will you be informed of the changes to our Privacy Notice?